Safe At Home - The National Home Safety Equipment Scheme

 The main focus of the national scheme was to provide home safety equipment to the most disadvantaged families in areas with the highest accident rates.
 This is because children from disadvantaged backgrounds are more likely to suffer accidental injuries or deaths.
 Children of parents who are long-term unemployed or who have never worked are 13 times more likely to die as a result of unintentional injury and 37 times more likely to die from exposure to smoke, fire or flames than children of parents in higher managerial or professional occupations.
 1

-Over 66,000 families benefited from receiving safety equipment through the scheme and over five times as many families received information and support that will help them to make their homes safer environments in which they and their children can live and grow.
+Over 66,000 families benefitted from receiving safety equipment through the scheme and over five times as many families received information and support that will help them to make their homes safer environments in which they and their children can live and grow.

 The child safety video seen here highlights some key important safety messages, please take a moment to watch it.
 Further advice and information was provided through the distribution of over half a million Height Charts and a Flipchart Resource for use with family groups was also produced.